Tax and Revenue Administration - Frequently Asked Questions (FAQs)

 - Why is the small business tax rate being reduced?

-- Effective January 1, 2017, the small business tax rate will decrease by one percentage point from three per cent to two per cent.
+- Effective January 1, 2017, the small business tax rate was decreased by one percentage point from three per cent to two per cent.

 See Special Notice Vol. 5, No. 45, Alberta Small Business Tax Rate Reduction